Peanut Butter Wolf: Career

 In 1989, Peanut Butter Wolf met rapper Charizma.
 They became friends and started making music together.
 They made a name for themselves in San Jose and the Bay Area through their live shows and demo tapes.
 Charizma was shot dead in 1993.
-In 1996, Peanut Butter Wolf founded Stones Throw Records, which would release the duo's Big Shots in 2003.
+In 1996, Peanut Butter Wolf founded Stones Throw Records, which released the duo's Big Shots in 2003.

 In 1999, Peanut Butter Wolf released My Vinyl Weighs a Ton.
 It peaked at number 44 on the UK Independent Albums Chart.
 In 2010, Jeff Weiss of Los Angeles Times called it "a crate-digging classic that remains one of the seminal statements of the underground golden era."

+In 2024, he released an album with the Escondido-based multi-instrumentalist Brian Ellis, under the group name Campus Christy.